gambitproject/gambit/doc/gui.nfg.building.rst

 shaded background for as long as the pointer remains over one of them.
 The highlight does not change while a payoff is being edited, even if the pointer moves elsewhere in the meantime.

+Merging and splitting outcomes
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Which contingencies share an outcome can itself be changed from the table.
+Click and drag, or shift-click, across several payoff cells to select them; the selection automatically expands to cover every payoff column of any contingency it touches, since an outcome is shared at the level of a whole contingency, not a single payoff cell.
+Right-clicking the selection -- or, with nothing selected, right-clicking a single cell -- opens a menu with two commands:

++ :guilabel:`Set outcome...` (labelled :guilabel:`Merge into one
+  outcome...` when more than one contingency is selected) opens a dialog to give a label and a payoff for each player, then attaches the resulting outcome to every selected contingency.
+Selecting several contingencies this way merges them into one shared outcome;
+  selecting a single contingency that is currently part of a larger shared outcome splits it off into its own outcome, leaving the rest of the group unchanged.
+If the selection already matches one outcome's full membership exactly, this instead edits that outcome's own label and payoffs in place, rather than creating a new one.
+  The dialog starts from a label and payoffs to edit -- the shared outcome's own, if editing one in place, or the first selected contingency's current payoffs with a freshly generated label otherwise -- and disables :guilabel:`OK` until the label is nonempty and unique among the game's outcomes and every payoff is a valid number.
++ :guilabel:`Remove outcome` clears every selected contingency back to having no outcome.
+It is disabled if none of the selection currently has one.

+Clicking any cell afterward clears the selection.